Nawal El Zoghbi: Pepsi

 El Zoghbi was the first Arab singer collaborating with Pepsi in four ads.

 LG

 El Zoghbi was the face of the LG Shine mobile in the Middle East in 2007.
-She appeared with the phone in her music video "Aghla el habayeb" from the Yama Alou album.
+She appeared with the phone in her music video "Aghla El Habayeb" from the Yama Alou album.

 Classy Lenses

-El Zoghbi advertised for the brand Classy Lenses and she appeared in them in her music video for "Leh Moushtakalak" 2008 from the Khalas Sameht album.
+El Zoghbi advertised for the brand Classy Lenses and she appeared in them in her music video for "Leh Moushtakalak" in 2008 from the Khalas Sameht album.

 Bonja Bags

 In summer 2013, El Zoghbi became the face of Bonja Bags with huge billboard advertisements.